segFaultCity/ZephyrGroup3/ZephyrGroup3.md

 ### Controller Files (API or other)

-1. Google Maps API function:
+1. Google Maps API function: (Used by Daily Schedule and Random Reminders use cases)
 	- Pseudo Code (Would be called using javascript)
 	- Prerequisite: Google API key.